-Breast Cancer Surgery in Dublin, GA
+Breast Cancer Treatment in Dublin, GA

-Mastectomy & Lumpectomy in Dublin, GA
+Mastectomy & Lumpectomy in Central Georgia

 Breast cancer surgery is performed to remove as much of the cancer as possible.
 Most women with breast cancer have some form of surgery to treat the breast tumor.
 Surgical procedures can also be performed to see if the cancer has spread to the lymph nodes under the arm or to restore the shape of the breast after a mastectomy.

 Surgeon John Polhill, MD is board-certified by the American Board of Surgery and has over 15 years of experience performing biopsies, lumpectomies, and mastectomies on patients suffering from breast cancer.
 He is dedicated to providing patients suffering from breast cancer with both compassionate and patient-centered care.
 He understands that undergoing cancer treatment can be extremely overwhelming.
 That is why he makes sure that he is their to guide and encourage you throughout your treatment and recovery.
 Call (478) 275-2454 to learn more about your surgical options and schedule your consultation with Southern Surgical today.
 Dr. Pohill sees patients from across central Georgia including Dublin, Dudley, Dexter, Rentz, Wrightsville, and the surrounding areas.

 Surgery to treat breast cancer ranges from the very complex to simpler approaches that can preserve the breast structure or provide for its reconstruction.
 Surgical procedures include: